Al Stump: Work with Cobb

 Stump spent approximately three weeks with Ty Cobb over eleven months, researching the ballplayer's life.
 Cobb's autobiography that Stump coauthored, My Life in Baseball, came out a few months after Cobb's July 17, 1961, death and painted the former Tiger in a sympathetic light.
 Stump said afterward that he found Cobb difficult to work with most of the time.
 Long after the publication of Cobb's autobiography, he claimed that Cobb's editorial control over the autobiography resulted in the book not telling the truth about Cobb as Stump saw it.
 During a visit to the Cobb family mausoleum in December 1960, Stump alleged that Cobb told him about the murder of his father, and pointed the finger at his mother.

 Thirty years later, however, Stump published a new book (Cobb: The Life and Times of the Meanest Man in Baseball), which offered a very negative portrait of Cobb.
 In 1994, this book was used as the basis for Cobb, a film starring Tommy Lee Jones as Cobb and Robert Wuhl as Stump.
-The film was a box office flop, earning a little more than a million dollars before being pulled from theaters.
+Critics lauded the film and Jones's performance, but the box office results for the film were underwhelming, grossing little over $1 million.
 Stump's 1996 book on Cobb, Cobb: A Biography, was a reworked and expanded version of the 1994 book, published after Stump's death.